A2U8C/DS164_A2M/README.md

 ![](Images/Geo.PNG)
 - Based on the interpretation of IRS satellite data of the period Apr 2017 to Mar 2018, the Forest Cover in the UT is 6,742.78 sq km which is 81.74 % of the UT's geographical area.
 - The forest area is divided into 8 divisions, subdivided into ranges and then into beats and each beat is allocated to each beat officer.
+- This feature enables the admin to create new geo-fences.

 ### 2. Monitor Attendance (Date wise)
 - The admin has the provision to view the attendance of the officers on a specific date.

 ### 3. Monitor Beat Activity
+-This feature enables the admin to monitor all activities of the officers at a specific checkpoint.

 ### 4. Verify Officer
-- This feature enables the admin to verify the users, who have recently registered.
+- This feature enables the admin to verify new users, who have recently registered.
 - This will ensure that no illegitimate registration takes place.

 ### 5. View Zones
-- This provision enables the admin to add or remove red, blue or yellow regions.
+- This provision enables the admin to **add** or **remove** red, blue or yellow regions.
 - Red region represents Poaching activities, while yellow regions represents illicit tree cutting.
 The blue region represents encroachment.

 ### 6. View Activity on Map
 - The admin can view the coordinates of the illegal tree cutting and poaching activities.

 ### 7. Generate OR code
-- This feature enables the admin to create various types of QR codes which will be later used by the officers for marking attendance and checkpoints.
+- This feature enables the admin to create various types of QR codes which will be later used by the officers for marking attendance.
 - This feature is unique to admin.

 ### 8. News broadcasting